 Open a gîte is an attractive proposition for those wishing to set up in business as a tourist accommodation and set up a business in this area as an operator.
 There are many advantages to this option, but it requires careful preparation and an in-depth knowledge of the legal, financial and regulatory aspects.
 In this article, we'll explore the different facets of running a gîte as a company, so that you can make the best choices for your future project.

 A gîte, also known as furnished tourist accommodation, is a self-contained, individual dwelling available to holidaymakers for stays ranging from one day to one month.
 Unlike bed and breakfast establishments, gîte owners are not obliged to serve breakfast, but must provide full and sufficient facilities for guests to cook, relax and rest.
-Non-professional furnished-rental status may also apply if the income from the rental remains below a certain threshold.
+Non-professional furnished-rental status may apply if the income from the rental remains below a certain threshold.

 There are several advantages to running a gîte as a company: